 That’s what happened to Big John.
 Only he was pretty big, so he didn’t get completely buried in mud.

-Estimates varies, but Stein says about 40% percent of his skeleton remained and 60-70% of his skull.
+Estimates vary, but Stein says about 40% percent of his skeleton remained and 60-70% of his skull.

 “This is actually pretty good.
 Most skeletons are about 20%,” said Stein.

-The rest had to be cast to fill in missing areas to complete Big John.
+The rest had to be cast to fill in the missing areas to complete Big John.

 Big John goes to auction

 Zoic displayed Big John in Italy and he was put up for auction and purchased by a mystery buyer in 2021.
-The news was a bit rattling or Stein and his team.
+The news was a bit rattling for Stein and his team.